Playa Science Council

 Jim has participated in multiple residencies and special programs at PLAYA over the last decade, immensely benefitting from interaction and collaboration among the diverse scientists and artists that create the special environment within the special setting of PLAYA.

-Ron Larson (He/Him), Klamath Falls, OR.
+Ron Larson (He/Him), Klamath Falls, OR

 Having grown up along the Oregon coast, Ron wanted to be a marine biologist.
 After completing a PhD in marine sciences in Canada, he did a post-doc in Florida, where he used submersibles to study deep-sea animals.
 Later, he took a job with the US Fish and Wildlife Service (USFWS) in Georgia, then Mississippi, and finally moving to Klamath Falls, Oregon, where he retired in 2014.
 His work with the USFWS focused on water development and endangered species, work that was both challenging and interesting.
 His research interests include the ecology of waterbirds, especially shorebirds using Great Basin saline lakes, as well as rails and bitterns in marshes.
 Ron recently completed a decade-long project and writing a book about the natural history of Lake Abert, a salt lake located in southcentral Oregon that attracts thousands of waterbirds every summer.
 He is currently working with a group of scientists studying the effects of climate change on Great Basin lakes.
 His hobbies include birding, photography, and travel.
 Ron is a board member of the Oregon Lakes Association and the Klamath Basin Audubon Society.
 He and his wife Kathy live in Klamath Falls, Oregon.
 Ron states: ” Playa’s unique focus on the “intersection of art and science,” and its prime location at the northwestern edge of the Great Basin, makes Playa well suited to immerse creative artists and scientists in that landscape, which remains one of the least known and under-appreciated areas of North America.”

-Jerri Bartholomew (She/Her), Corvallis Oregon
+Jerri Bartholomew (She/Her), Corvallis, OR

 Jerri is a fisheries microbiologist and glass artist. with an interest in exploring the intersection of these disciplines.
 As a microbiology professor at Oregon State University, she and her team researched diseases that affect wild Pacific salmon populations, focusing on how human alteration of ecosystems and climate change affect disease interactions.
 A long-term project in the Klamath River integrates research and monitoring to predict disease effects on salmon both before and following removal of four dams on that river.
 Since retiring, she continues to direct the Aquatic Animal Health Laboratory, but increasingly spends time coordinating an Art-Sci Interdisciplinary Fellowship for students at Oregon State.
 This fellowship challenges students to explore how creative artistic practices can not only illustrate, but inform science.